core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * (11) PENDING: the peer is running KUDOS, has offered its nonce, has received the nonce from the other peer, and is waiting for key confirmation.

+While in the **BUSY** or the **PENDING** state, the peer MUST NOT send non KUDOS messages.

 ### KUDOS State Machine {#ssec-state-machine}

-Ane execution of KUDOS is driven by a state machine that the two peers independantly execute.
-The current state determines correct actions for the peers to take, in terms of transitioning to other states and processing of messages.
+From a peer's point of view, the change of KUDOS states works as follows.

 #### Startup

-At startup, the peer enter a **Pre-IDLE** state.
+At startup, the peer enter a **Pre-IDLE** stage.

-#### Pre-IDLE
+#### Pre-IDLE Stage

-1. If the peer has any CTX\_TEMP Security Contexts, delete them.
+1. If the peer has any CTX\_TEMP Security Contexts, it deletes them.
-2. If the peer has both an old and a new OSCORE Security Contexts:
+2. If the peer has both an old and a new OSCORE Security Context:
    a.
 Delete the (X, nonce) pair associated with the old OSCORE Security Context.
    b.
-Delete the old OSCORE Security Context, or retain it only for processing of late incoming messages as allowed by retention policies.
+Delete the old OSCORE Security Context, or retain it only for processing late incoming messages as allowed by retention policies (see {{ssec-retention}}).
 3. Move to **IDLE**.

 #### IDLE

-* @Receiving a convergent message while in **IDLE**
-    1. Ignore the message for the sake of KUDOS processing, but process it as a CoAP message.
-    2. Stay in **IDLE**

-* @Receiving a divergent message while in **IDLE**
+* Upon receiving a divergent message while in **IDLE**
   1. Move to **BUSY**.

-* @Sending a divergent message while in **IDLE**
+* Upon sending a divergent message while in **IDLE**
   1. Move to **BUSY**.

+* Upon receiving a convergent message while in **IDLE**
+  1. Ignore the message for the sake of KUDOS processing, but process it as a CoAP message.
+  2. Stay in **IDLE**.

 #### BUSY

-While in the **BUSY** state, the peer must not send non-KUDOS messages.

-* @Entering **BUSY** due to receiving a divergent message
+* Upon entering **BUSY** due to receiving a divergent message
   1. Send a convergent message.
   2. Move to **PENDING**.

-* @Entering **BUSY** due to sending a divergent message
-    1. Stay **BUSY**.

-* @Receiving a divergent message while in **BUSY**
+* Upon receiving a divergent message while in **BUSY**
   1. Send a convergent message.
   2. Move to **PENDING**.

-* @Receiving a convergent message while in **BUSY**
+* Upon receiving a convergent message while in **BUSY**
-    1. Achieve key confirmation
+  1. Achieve key confirmation.
-    2. Move to **Pre-IDLE**.
+  2. Move to the **Pre-IDLE** stage.

-* @Sending divergent message while in **BUSY**
+* Upon sending a divergent message while in **BUSY**
-    * If CTX\_TEMP is usable to protect the intended divergent message, send the message and then stay in **BUSY**.
+  * If, as in most cases, CTX\_TEMP is usable to protect the intended divergent message, send the message and then stay in **BUSY**.
-    * If CTX\_TEMP is not usable to protect the intended divergent message, perform the following steps.
+  * Otherwise, perform the following steps.
 (E.g., this happens upon eventually exhausting the Sender Sequence Number values of CTX\_TEMP)
     1. Delete CTX\_TEMP.
-        2. Delete the (X, nonce) pair associated with CTX_OLD, i.e., whichever was used as CTX_IN to generate the CTX\_TEMP deleted at the previous step.
+    2. Delete the (X, nonce) pair associated with the Security Context CTX\_IN that was used to generate the CTX\_TEMP deleted at the previous step.
-        3. Generate a new (X, nonce) pair and associate it with CTX_OLD.
+    3. Generate a new (X, nonce) pair and associate it with CTX\_IN.
-        4. Generate a new CTX\_TEMP from CTX_OLD.
+    4. Generate a new CTX\_TEMP from CTX\_IN.
     5. Send the intended divergent message protected with the CTX\_TEMP generated at the previous step.
     6. Stay in **BUSY**.

 #### Pending

-While in the **PENDING** state, the peer must not send non-KUDOS messages.

-* @Receiving a convergent message while in **PENDING**
+* Upon receiving a convergent message while in **PENDING**
+  1. Achieve key confirmation.
-    1. Move to **Pre-IDLE**.
+  2. Move to the **Pre-IDLE** stage.

-* @Receiving a non-KUDOS message protected with the latest CTX_NEW while in **PENDING**
+* Upon receiving a non KUDOS message protected with the latest CTX_NEW while in **PENDING**
-    1. Achieve key confirmation
+  1. Achieve key confirmation.
-    2. Move to **Pre-IDLE**.
+  2. Move to the **Pre-IDLE** stage.

-* @Needing to send something (e.g., the application wants to send a request) while in **PENDING**
+* Upon needing to send a message (e.g., the application wants to send a request) while in **PENDING**
-    1. Send a convergent message, protected with the same, latest CTX_NEW.
-(This is not possible anymore in case CTX_NEW becomes usable to protect outgoing messages, e.g., upon eventually exhausting the Sender Sequence Number values of CTX_NEW).
+  1. Send the message as a convergent message.
   2. Stay in **PENDING**.

-* @Receiving a divergent message while in **PENDING**
+* Upon receiving a divergent message while in **PENDING**
-     * If decryption and verification of the divergent message work using a CTX\_TEMP derived from CTX_OLD:
+  * In case of successful decryption and verification of the divergent message using a CTX\_TEMP derived from CTX_OLD:
     1. Delete CTX_NEW.
-        2. Delete the pair (X, nonce) associated with CTX_OLD, i.e., whichever was used as CTX_IN to generate the CTX_NEW deleted at the previous step.
+    2. Delete the pair (X, nonce) associated with the Security Context CTX\_IN used to generate the CTX\_NEW deleted at the previous step.
     3. Abort the ongoing KUDOS execution.
     4. Move to **BUSY**.
-    * If decryption and verification of the divergent message work using a CTX\_TEMP derived from CTX_NEW:
+  * In case of successful decryption and verification of the divergent message using a CTX\_TEMP derived from CTX_NEW:
-        1. Delete the oldest CTX\_TEMP
+    1. Delete the oldest CTX\_TEMP.
-        2. Delete CTX_OLD, i.e., whichever of the two was used as CTX_IN to generate the CTX\_TEMP deleted at the previous step.
+    2. Delete the Security Context that was used as CTX\_IN to generate the CTX\_TEMP deleted at the previous step.
     3. CTX_NEW becomes the oldest Security Context.
-Next steps in this algorithm will refer to that Security Context as CTX_OLD.
+From this point on, that Security Context is what this KUDOS execution refers to as CTX\_OLD.
     4. Abort the ongoing KUDOS execution.
     5. Move to **BUSY**.

 ### Handling of OSCORE Security Contexts {#ssec-context-handling}

-A peer completes the key update process when it has achieved key confirmation and thus moved back to the IDLE state.
+A peer completes the key update procedure when it has derived the new OSCORE Security Context CTX\_NEW and achieved key confirmation, and thus has moved back to the IDLE state.

-The following properties hold for a execution of KUDOS.

-* Both the peers use and preserve the same respective OSCORE Sender ID and Recipient ID.
-* If CTX\_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.

-Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, the following applies.

-* The peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.
+Once the peer has successfully derived CTX\_NEW, the peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.

-* The peer MUST delete the OSCORE Security Context CTX\_DEL older than CTX\_OLD such that, with reference to the immediately previous execution of KUDOS, both the following conditions hold:

-  * CTX\_DEL was used for deriving the OSCORE Security Context CTX\_TEMP used to protect the divergent KUDOS message; and

-  * CTX\_OLD was used to protect the convergent KUDOS message.

-Note that if the procedure for updating IDs is run there may be a change of Sender/Recipient IDs between CTX\_DEL and CTX\_OLD.
-The way to correctly keep the relation between the OSCORE Security Contexts is implementation specific.

-* The peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.
+The peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.

   More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.

   Note that, even though a peer had no real reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).

+### KUDOS Messages as CoAP Requests or Responses {#ssec-message-handling}

+If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server:

+* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see {{well-known-kudos-desc}} and {{rt-kudos}}).
+In such a case, no application processing is expected at the CoAP server, and the plain CoAP request composed before OSCORE protection should not include an application payload.

+* A non-KUDOS resource, i.e., an actual application resource that a CoAP request can target in order to trigger application processing at the CoAP server.
+In such a case, the plain CoAP request composed before OSCORE protection can include an application payload, if admitted by the request method.

+In either case, the link to the target resource can have the "osc" target attribute to indicate that the resource is only accessible using OSCORE (see {{Section 9 of RFC8613}}).

+Similarly, any CoAP response can also be a KUDOS message.
+If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE encryption SHOULD NOT include an application payload.
+Otherwise, an application payload MAY be included.

+### Avoiding In-Transit Requests During a Key Update {#ssec-in-transit}

+Before sending a KUDOS message, the peer MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.

+If any such outstanding interactions are found, the peer MUST NOT initiate or continue the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.

+Later on, this prevents a non KUDOS response protected with the new Security Context CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

+During an ongoing KUDOS execution, a peer MUST NOT send a non KUDOS message to the other peer, until having aborted or successfully completed the key update procedure on its side.
+This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

 ## Key Update Admitting no Forward Secrecy {#no-fs-mode}